AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 SS inputs in the input_list of a null_dependency_clause play no role in determining outputs of the subprogram
+      :Trace Unit: FA 6.1.5 SS inputs in the input_list of a null_dependency_clause play no role in determining outputs of the subprogram

 #.
 A Depends aspect of a subprogram with a **null** ``dependency_relation``